ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 The best-match algorithm is similar to how a compiler matches a method overload when writing code by hand.
 The rules aren't necessarily exactly the same as, say, the C# spec, but they're close.

-At the time the first @Rezolver.IContainer.Resolve* call is made, the algorithm will first attempt to select the greediest constructor whose parameters are *completely* satisfied by services available to the container.
+At the time the first @Rezolver.Container.Resolve* call is made, the algorithm will first attempt to select the greediest constructor whose parameters are *completely* satisfied by services available to the container.
 Thus, if a class has two constructors - one with
 1 parameter and one with 3 parameters - if the single parameter version can be successfully injected, but only 2 of the other constructor's parameters can be, then the single-parameter constructor wins.